-- DUNS/SSN A unique, identifying number assigned to each recipient for payment purposes.
-The number is based on either the recipient's assigned number from Dun and Bradstreet or the individual's social security number. - REGULATIONS Title 2 of the Code of Federal Regulations(CFR), Part 200 as adopted at 2 CFR 3474; the applicable parts of the Education Department General Administrative Regulations (EDGAR), specific program regulations (if any), and other titles of the CFR that govern the award and administration of this grant. - ATTACHMENTS Additional sections of the Grant Award Notification that discuss payment and reporting requirements, explain Department procedures, and add special terms and conditions in addition to those established, and shown as clauses, in Block 10 of the award.
+- UEI/SSN The UEI, issued in SAM.gov, is a unique 12 character organization identifier assigned to each recipient for payment purposes.
+The SSN, issued by the Social Security Administration to individuals, is a nine character identifier for individuals.
+The Department assigns the SSN as an identifier to individuals who are recipients of Federal financial assistance for payment purposes. - \REGULATIONS Title 2 of the Code of Federal Regulations(CFR), Part 200 as adopted at 2 CFR 3474; the applicable parts of the Education Department General Administrative Regulations (EDGAR), specific program regulations (if any), and other titles of the CFR that govern the award and administration of this grant. - \ATTACHMENTS Additional sections of the Grant Award Notification that discuss payment and reporting requirements, explain Department procedures, and add special terms and conditions in addition to those established, and shown as clauses, in Block 10 of the award.
 Any attachments provided with a notification continue in effect through the project period until modified or rescinded by the Authorizing Official. - 9.
 LEGISLATIVE AND FISCAL DATA The name of the authorizing legislation for this grant, the CFDA title of the program through which funding is provided, and U.S. Department of Education fiscal information.